Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

 \section{2-step overlaps}

-The Ising model and the three-component Potts model were simulated on a square lattice with sizes ranging from L=64 to L=1024 using three methods: the Metropolis method~\cite{landau2005}, the Swendsen-Wang clustering method~\cite{swendsen1987}, and the single-cluster Wolff method~\cite{wolff1989}.
-The following observables were calculated: energy per spin $\epsilon$, heat capacity, expr.~(\ref{eq:heat_capacity}), and algorithmic intersections, exprs.~(\ref{eq:wolff_overlap}) and~(\ref{eq:mean_overlap}).
+The Ising model and the three-component Potts model were simulated on a square lattice with sizes ranging from $L=64$ to $L=1024$ using three methods: the Metropolis method~\cite{landau2005}, the Swendsen--Wang clustering method~\cite{swendsen1987}, and the single-cluster Wolff method~\cite{wolff1989}.
+The following observables were calculated: the energy per spin $\epsilon$, the heat capacity, expr.~(\ref{eq:heat_capacity}), and the algorithmic intersections, exprs.~(\ref{eq:wolff_overlap}) and~(\ref{eq:overlap_general}).

 For all three update schemes and all three models, the default simulation statistics were $N_{\text{therm}} = 200\,000$ thermalization steps followed by $N_{\text{meas}} = 1\,000\,000$ measurement steps, where one step is a Metropolis sweep of $N=L^2$ proposed spin flips, a Swendsen--Wang multi-cluster update, or a Wolff single-cluster update, depending on the algorithm.
 In order to control finite-size and statistical-quality effects in the regimes where they are expected to be most pronounced, the statistics were increased to $N_{\text{therm}} = 400\,000$ and $N_{\text{meas}} = 1\,500\,000$ in the following three cases: the largest lattice size $L=1536$ used in the Wolff finite-size-scaling analysis of the Ising model at $T_c$ (Fig.~\ref{fig:wolff-ising-fss}), the Swendsen--Wang simulations of the three-state Potts model for $L \ge 768$; and all simulations of the four-state Potts model for $L \ge 768$.
 The same $(N_{\text{therm}},N_{\text{meas}})$ pairs are used both for the mean values, Eq.~(\ref{eq:mean_overlap}), and for the variances, Eq.~(\ref{eq:var_overlap}), of all algorithmic and thermodynamic observables reported below.